daniel-023/URECA-Parliament-Topic-Modeling/README.md

 ## Overview
 This project applies Natural Language Processing (NLP) techniques to analyze Singapore's parliamentary debates between 1965 and 1976.
-Using the `BERTopic` model, we uncover topics and trends in the legislative priorities of early Singapore, contributing to a deeper understanding of the political and policy landscape during this period.
+Using BERTopic, we uncover topics and trends in the legislative priorities of early Singapore, contributing to a deeper understanding of the political and policy landscape during this period.

 ![Intertopic Distance Map](https://github.com/daniel-023/URECA-Parliament-Topic-Modeling/blob/main/visualisations/Intertopic_Distance_Map.gif)